kerski/power-query-sharepoint-version-history/README.md

 ![Figure 11](documentation/images/Figure11.png)

-*Figure 11 - Reference linked table*
+*Figure 11 - Reference linked table.*

 4\.
 Select the Version JSON file in the newly reference table and apply the Text transform to JSON (see Figure below).

 ![Figure 12](documentation/images/Figure12.png)
-*Figure 12 - Transform to JSON*
+*Figure 12 - Transform to JSON.*

 5\.
 Now expand the records (see Figure below)